 On the island of Chios, the locals from the village of Vrontados literally go to “war” upon the Rising of Christ at midnight on Holy Saturday.

-The so-called war is between two local churches, where opposing parishioners fire thousands of homemade firecracker rockets at each other, while the more pious attend the Resurrection liturgy inside the two churches.
+The so-called war is between two local churches, where opposing parishioners fire thousands of homemade firecracker rockets at each other while the more pious attend the Resurrection liturgy at the two churches.

 The objective is to hit the bell tower of the church on the other side.
 The rockets are wooden sticks loaded with an explosive mixture containing gunpowder and launched from grooved platforms.